Leegenux/Leegenux.github.io/source/_posts/code-your-own-server-client-with-C.md

     memset(&(echoServer.sin_zero), 0, sizeof(echoServer.sin_zero));
 ```

-After the socket is created, we should bind it to some port of the machine and listen to it so as to serve as server.
+After the socket is created, we should bind it to some port of the machine and listen to it so as to work as server.
 Note that the `bind` function has same parameters as `connect` function.
 There is an important attribute for socket when listening.
 That is the number of pending requests.
-Here the second parameter stands for that attribute.
+Here the second parameter of `listen` stands for that attribute.

 ```c
     // Bind the main socket